steffenhartmeyer/lightdosimetry/README.md

-# light-dosimetry-methods
+# light-dosimetry-metrics
-Methods and metrics for quantifying personal light exposure in R.
+Metrics for quantifying personal light exposure in R.